 The process can be the focus within art therapy as certain art media and /or media handling can stimulate a particular emotional response.
 Working a large block of clay or drawing heavily with pastels or pencils can be calming by providing an outlet for tension or physical energy.

-Inspiring interest and the curiosity to discover and learn is also central to my practice.
 For many clients becoming comfortable in another’s presence and able to engage with things in the immediate space is significant in developing forms of social interaction and way of coping with the social environment.